asi-alliance/Max_folio/README.md

 *ASI Alliance · 739 total files*
 ---
 **Historical Note:** This project was originally developed under the name "MeTTaClaw" and was later renamed to "OmegaClaw."
 All references have been updated accordingly.

+---

+## License

+This project is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) file for details.